tbogdala/woolydart/README.md

 At present, it is in pre-alpha development and the API is unstable.

-Supported Operating Systems: MacOS, Linux, iOS, Android
+Supported Operating Systems: Windows, MacOS, Linux, iOS, Android

 ## License